 The Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D.) degrees are advanced degree programs.
 The LL.M. degree program is a one-year program for practicing attorneys and recent law school graduates seeking a U.S law degree.
 Apply.

-The J.S.D. degree program is a highly selective program for students having completed LL.M.-level work.
+J.S.D. degree program is a highly selective program for students having completed LL.M.-level work.
 Except in unusual circumstances, however, students are admitted to the J.S.D. program only after initial candidacy for the LL.M. degree at Cornell Law School, in which they must have received all honor grades.
 A J.S.D. student is accepted only when, in the judgment of the law school faculty, the student is exceptional and the law school faculty is in a position to provide proper supervision of the student's proposed course of study.
-Apply.

 LL.M. and J.S.D. students at Cornell Law School receive the following benefits:

 Students range from recent law graduates to experienced lawyers, judges and governmental officials.